unic/stages/README.md

 <img src="https://unpkg.com/react-stages@0.1.17/stages-logo.png" align="right" title="Stages" width="400">

-Stages, ultra flexible and relatively lightweight wizard and form components for React
+Stages, ultra flexible, super powerful and relatively lightweight (37.2 kb minified and gzipped as of v0.5.6) wizard and form components for React.
+For devs which miss advanced features like collections and deeply nested data structures from libs like React-Hook-Forms or Formik.

 **Stages is currently not production ready!
 The API will most likely slightly change before v1 release.
 Use at your own risk.
 However, we here at Unic already do use it with success in multiple big client projects.**